• Skip to main content

 • Heat frypan over medium heat.
 Once hot, add slice of bacon, cook until both sides are to desired crispiness.
 About 5-7 minutes.

 • While bacon is cooking, make dressing in mixing bowl.
-Add 1/2 tbsp each mayonnaise and yogurt, 1 tsp red wine vinegar, 1/2 tsp sugar, and 1/4 tsp salt.
+Add 1 Tablespoon plain Greek yogurt (or ½ Tablespoon yogurt, ½ Tablespoon mayonnaise), 1 teaspoon red wine vinegar, ½ teaspoon sugar, and ¼ teaspoon salt.
 Whisk together.
 Set aside

 • Chop broccoli, slice grapes, and mince onion if not pre chopped.
-Measure out 1 cup of chopped broccoli, 1/2 cup grapes (sliced in half), and 1 tbsp minced onion.
+Measure out 1 cup of chopped broccoli, ½ cup grapes (sliced in half), and 1 Tablespoon minced onion.
 Save remaining ingredients for another recipe.

 • Place bacon on cutting board, blot out excess grease with a paper towel if desired, chop into bite sized pieces.

 • Add vegetables and bacon to mixing bowl, and mix together with tongs until dressing coats all vegetables.
-Add 1/2 tbsp chopped almonds prior to serving.
+Add ½ Tablespoon chopped almonds prior to serving.

 Notes